 Learn more – How to Create an Infographic Resume That’ll Get You Hired (+10 Inspiring Examples)

 You can also use your own fonts and brand assets with Pro.
 Collaborate with your team to create visuals together.
-With Piktochart, you can access a template for all your visual communication requirements.
+With Piktochart, you can access a template for all your visual communication requirements ranging from presentations, posters, brochures, and more.
 Get started for free.

 6. List infographic